FSecureLABS/z3_and_angr_binary_analysis_workshop/z3/sudoku/README.md

 # Sudoku

-The aim of this exercise is to write code using Z3 which takes an arbitary Suduko board and provided it's possible to solve, solve it.
+The aim of this exercise is to write code using Z3 which takes an arbitary sudoku board and provided it's possible to solve, solve it.

 ## Files

 ### tests.txt

-100 random Suduko puzzles I found online, each on a seperate row that looks like this.
+100 random sudoku puzzles I found online, each on a seperate row that looks like this.
 ```
 31.6.......2.......5..9.78......5....9..1..6....4......75.6..3.......4.......7.92
 ```

 ### skeleton.py

 A simple skeleton file which takes in a file path and selects a random challenge from it, then prints it out.
-Your challenge is to finish it off so that it prints out a solved suduko board.
+Your challenge is to finish it off so that it prints out a solved sudoku board.
 Example usage.

 ```
 $ python skeleton.py tests.txt